Evertras/twitter-plays-ttt/README.md

 # Twitter Plays Tic Tac Toe

-Using a bot Twitter account we make, we're going to make a program that plays Tic Tac Toe using Twitter as its user interface.
+Using a bot Twitter account, we're going to make a program that plays Tic Tac Toe using Twitter as its user interface.
 Why?
 Because we can.

 ## Learning Focus

 Architecture.

 Your code should be concise and easy to follow.
 Once you get it working, work as a team to figure out how to make it tighter.
 Iterate.
 Iterate again.
 Then iterate some more.
 Discuss trade-offs, plans for potential growth, and how your architecture can adapt.
 Remember: *As simple as possible, but no simpler.*

+Questions to ask yourselves:

+1. If someone new to the team came on, could they follow this code?
+1. What changes are we anticipating needing to make for growth?
+1. How DRY is this?
+1. Are we leaving anything blobbed together that we could break up?
+Should we?
+1. Does everything follow the SRP (Single Responsibility Principle) as closely as practical?
+1. Are we adding complexity for the sake of complexity?

 Note that the original 'architecture' of throwing this into a single index.js file is terrible.
 It's just a bit of sample code to get you started, NOT a long term plan.

+## Before you start

-**BEFORE YOU START:** Plan!
+Plan!
 Draw out where things should go.
 Be prepared to adapt that plan as you move forward, but make sure you have a plan and that everyone is on the same page.

 ## Credentials/Account